UBCSailbot/.github/.github/ISSUE_TEMPLATE/docs-page-update.md

 ---
 name: Update Docs Page
 about: Update an existing page in the docs
-title: Update docs page _section_/_page_
+title: Update docs page section/page
 labels: documentation, update-page
 assignees: ''

 ---
 ### Purpose

-_Why is this issue being created?
-What is hoped to be achieved by addressing this issue?_
+[//]: # (Why is this issue being created?
+What is hoped to be achieved by addressing this issue?)

 ### Changes

-_What changes will be made to the existing docs page and why?_
+[//]: # (What changes will be made to the existing docs page and why?)

 ### Resources

-_Link to any extra resources that could help with updating the docs page._
+[//]: # (Link to any extra resources that could help with updating the docs page.)
 -